Cmricha32/Cmricha32/README.md

 - 👀 I’m interested in Shoes very expensive shoes
 - 🌱 I’m currently learning Criminal Justice
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Cece0302@gmail.com
+- 📫 How to reach me you don't

 <!---
 Cmricha32/Cmricha32 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.